ariasdiniz/macaw_framework/README.md

 - Session management with server-side in-memory storage
 - Basic rate limiting and SSL support
 - Prometheus integration for monitoring and metrics
+- Less than 26Kb
-- Lightweight and easy to learn
+- Easy to learn

 ## Installation